prajjwal1/autonomous-object-detection/README.md

 ## Domain adaptive Object detection for autonomous navigation
 This repository provides core support for performing object detection on navigation datasets.
 Support for 3D object detection and domain adaptation are in experimental phase and will be added later.
+This project provides support for training, evaluation, inference, visualization.

 ## Prerequisites
 - Pytorch >=1.1
 - torchvision ==0.3
+- tensorboardX (optional, required for visualizing)

 ## Datasets
 This work provides support for the following datasets (related to object detection for autonomous navigation):